SenseLogic/PENDOWN/README.md

 They are very useful to build HTML pages for a dynamic website, but not really convenient to just write textual content.

-Pendown tries to fill that gap.

-While it's not an HTML replacement or a book generator, it's an advanced redactional preprocessor, which directly integrates powerful style customization features.
+Pendown tries to fill that gap, by providing an advanced redactional preprocessor which directly integrates powerful style customization features.

 ## Syntax